jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 If the results from multiple machines should combined before moving on to a next step, the waiting until the computers are all done should be worth it.
 These points at which there might be waited until all the results are gathered, are also called points of sequentiality.

-It might also be nice if the delegated computations do not might be done synchronously.
+It might also be nice if the delegated computations might not be done synchronously.
 That means, that there is no requirement for waiting until a computer is done at all.
 So no point of sequentiality even follows.

 Things that don’t need to be done in a particular order, can be done all at once.